BobbyChristianson/RestConsumerTicketmaster/README.md

 Jackson and JPA for easily creating object classes to pull down json data into java objects for easy consumption.

 After unzipping the project, open the project in IntelliJ.
-Once opened in your editor 'mvn clean install' in terminal or with your IDE.
 I have created 2 tests that should pass upon building the project.
-'Run mvn clean install' to build the project
+Run `mvn clean install` to build the project.

 Call `mvn spring-boot:run` in the project root directory.